 Digging for new caves, or to extend existing ones, is an important and integral part of caving.
 It is especially important when it is realised that there would be very few accessible caves for people to visit if it were not for a number of cavers who dedicate much of their time to this activity.

-As with most clubs the Society is active in this field, and members are currently working at various sites including Stout Slocker, Beacon Slocker West, Larkshall Slocker, Maesbury Swallet, Pang Slocker, Timber Hole, Little London, Withybrook Slocker and a number of sites in Ashwick Valley.
+As with most clubs the Society is active in this field, and members are currently working at various sites including Stout Slocker, Beacon Slocker West, Larkshall Slocker, Maesbury Swallet, Pang Slocker, Timber Hole, Little London, Withybrook Slocker and a number of sites in Ashwick Valley and at Blakes Farm.
 Most digs are labour intensive and involve a considerable amount of work.
 Members are encouraged to take an interest in club digs and offer their assistance whenever possible.
 There are regular digging trips evenings midweek and also at weekends.
 Enquire for further details.

 8. RESCUE TEAM